Faggy001/AWS_3-tier_Infrastructure/README.md

 3-tier-Architecture
 ![Architecture](Ec2/GroupB-Architecture.png)
+✏️Creating a three–tier architecture on AWS involves setting up three layers: a Web layer, an Application layer, and a Database layer.

-✏️EXPLANATION OF EACH TERRAFORM RESOURCE USED:
+EXPLANATION OF EACH TERRAFORM RESOURCE USED:
 ✏️Terraform Resource Documentation
 📌Resource: aws_vpc
   Purpose: Creates a Virtual Private Cloud (VPC) to isolate your network environment in AWS.